-Please note As payments can only be made in arrears, the minimum deferral period for each type of withdrawal is:
+Please note, as payments can only be made in arrears, the minimum deferral period for each type of withdrawal is:

-Monthly - one month
+- Monthly one month - Quarterly three months

-Half yearly - six months
+- Half yearly - six months - Yearly twelve months

-Quarterly - three months

-• Yearly - twelve months

 This document is based on our interpretation of UK law and HM Revenue & Customs practice as at May 2023.
 While we believe this interpretation is correct we cannot guarantee it.
 Tax relief and the tax treatment of investment funds may change.
 The value of any tax relief will depend on the investor's financial circumstances.